Young Communist League USA

-The Young Communist League USA (YCLUSA) is a communist youth organization in the United States.
+The Young Communist League USA (YCLUSA) is a communist youth organization in the United States and the youth wing of the Communist Party USA.
 The stated aim of the League is the development of its members into Communists, through studying socialism and through active participation in the struggles of the American working class.
-The YCL recognizes the Communist Party USA as the party for socialism in the United States and operates as the Party's youth wing.
 Although the name of the group changed a number of times during its existence, its origins trace back to 1920, shortly after the establishment of the first communist parties in the United States.

 On November 14, 2015, the CPUSA's National Committee voted to suspend funding to the Young Communist League and the organization was subsequently dissolved.

 In 2019, at the 31st party convention, the organization was re-established.